This country-specific Q&A provides an overview to employment and labour law in United Kingdom.

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

 Yes.
-The Employment Rights Act 1996 protects workers and employees who have made a protected disclosure from suffering a detriment, including the termination of employment, in consequence of making such disclosure.
+The Employment Rights Act 1996 protects workers and employees who have made a protected disclosure from suffering a detriment, including where their employment is terminated because the worker made such a disclosure.
 The worker must believe that they are making the disclosure in the public interest and it must fall within one of six prescribed categories.
 The disclosure must also be made in one of six prescribed ways.
-In practice, in order to qualify for protection, the worker must usually make his disclosure to his employer, although there are circumstances where this is not necessary.
+In practice, in order to qualify for protection, the worker must usually make the disclosure to their employer, although there are circumstances where this is not necessary.

-The dismissal of a worker because the worker has made a protected disclosure will be automatically unfair and the minimum period of employment that usually applies to unfair dismissal claims does not apply.
-The cap on compensation that would otherwise apply is also not relevant.
+If an employer dismisses a worker because the worker has made a protected disclosure, this will constitute an automatically unfair dismissal and the two year qualifying period that must usually be met to make an unfair dismissal claim does not apply.
+The cap on compensation also does not apply.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How do employers usually decide how much compensation is to be paid?